 When you’re just starting out in trading, one piece of advice stands out: you need stock market news.
-News moves the stock market, and it’s an important tool to have in your arsenal as a successful trader.
-With all the different news sources available, it may be hard for newer traders to sort out what news will actually move stocks.
+News is one of the most important catalysts in the stock market, and it’s an important tool to have in your arsenal as a successful trader.
+With all the different news sources available, it may be hard for new traders to sort out what news will actually move stocks.
 In this blog post, we’ll cover the importance of stock market news, what causes stocks to move, and how to find market moving news.

 Why Do Traders Need Stock Market News?